-As shown in Table 3.8-6, between 2019 and 2050, annual on-road $CH_4$ emissions are expected to increase by about 1%, N2O emissions are expected to decrease by about 10%, and CO2 emissions are expected to decrease by about 5%, regardless of whether the I-15 project is implemented.
+As shown in Table 3.8-6, between 2019 and 2050, annual on-road CH_4 emissions are expected to decrease, N_2O emissions are expected to increase, and CO_2 emissions are expected to decrease, regardless of whether the I-15 project is implemented.
 The overall projected decreases in GHG emissions are due to improved fuel and emissions standards in the future.